Nikon 80-200mm f/2.8

 This Nikon 80-200mm f/2.8 AF-D (new) is still one of Nikon's most popular professional lenses in 2013, 16 years after its introduction.
 It remains popular because it offers fast autofocus and great performance, both mechanically and optically, for half the price of Nikon's other professional f/2.8 tele zoom, the 70-200/2.8 VR II.

 The 70-200/2.8 VR II is very slightly sharper at f/2.8 in the lab (not any sharper in actual shooting), has less distortion, has VR and allows one to focus manually simply by grabbing the ring at any time.
 I love VR, but the 70-200mm VR II won't work on manual focus cameras as will this 80-200, and VR does nothing for you for shooting sports and action.
 VR only helps if your subject is not moving.

 Otherwise, this 80-200 2.8 takes the same pictures, has superior close-up ability, is smaller, lighter and is half the price of the 70-200/2.8 VR II, and renders superior sunstars, which is why this 80-200mm 2.8 AF is still so popular today.
 This 80-200/2.8 is a wonderful lens, and it should last you a lifetime.

-I got mine at Adorama, and Amazon, B&H Photo Video and J&R are also great places, and they are always available used at eBay (see How to Win at eBay).
+I got mine at Adorama; Amazon and B&H Photo Video are also great places, and they are always available used at eBay (see How to Win at eBay).
 My biggest source of support for this free website is when you use those or any of these links when you get anything, regardless of the country in which you live.
 It helps me keep adding to this free website when you get your things through these links — but I receive nothing for my efforts if you buy elsewhere.
 Please always use those or these links for the best prices and service.